TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Introduction

-Thus, it is necessary to find a way to build an agent without the dependence on the explicit goal state and shaped reward.
-Imitation learning (IL) can implicitly learn the reward function from expert trajectories ~\cite{ho2016generative, SQIL2019, EBIL}.
+Thus, searching for a policy without dependence on the explicit goal state and shaped reward is necessary.
+Imitation learning (IL) can learn a reward function~\cite{ho2016generative, SQIL2019, EBIL} or learn a policy~\cite{BC1, BC2,BC3,zhong2021towards} from the expert's supervision, \eg, demonstrating expected trajectories.
 However, collecting a large number of expert trajectories is expensive.
 Recently, example-based reinforcement learning (RL)~\cite{VICE2018, RCE} has tried to reduce the reliance on expert trajectories, \ie, learning a policy only with examples of successful outcomes.
 However, it is still difficult to learn a classifier to provide accurate reward signals for learning in the case of high-dimensional state and action space, as there are many objects to control in object rearrangements.

 In this work, we separate the task into two stages: 1) learning a score function to estimate the target-likelihood-change between adjacent states, and 2) learning/building a policy to rearrange objects with the score function.
-Inspired by the recent advances in score-based generative models~\cite{VanillaScoreMatching, SDEScoreMatching, 21Molecule,LST,SDEdit}, we employ the score-matching objective to learn a \textit{target gradient field (TarGF)} by perturbing the well-arranged examples.
-The \textit{target gradient field} can be viewed as object-wise guidance that provides a pseudo velocity on each object, pointing to regions with a higher density of the target distribution, \eg, cleaner configurations.
-To manipulate objects in the physical world, we further demonstrate two ways to leverage the target gradient field in control.
-1) We integrate the guidance with a model-based path planner to rearrange objects without collision.
-2) We further derive the target gradient to a delta log-likelihood as a reward function, key ingredients to reinforcement learning.
-With the TarGF-based reward and a TarGF-guided residual policy network~\cite{Residual}, we can train an effective RL-based policy from interactions.
+Inspired by the recent advances in score-based generative models~\cite{VanillaScoreMatching, SDEScoreMatching, 21Molecule,LST,SDEdit}, we employ the denoising score-matching objective~\cite{denosingScoreMatching} to train a \textit{target score network} for estimating the \textit{target gradient field}, \ie, the gradient of the log density of the target distribution.
+The target gradient field can be viewed as object-wise guidance that provides a pseudo velocity for each object, pointing to regions with a higher density of the target distribution, \eg, tidier configurations.
+To rearrange objects in the physical world, we demonstrate two ways to leverage the target gradient field in control.
+1) We integrate the gradient-based guidance with a model-based path planner to rearrange objects without collision.
+2) We further derive a reward function for reinforcement learning by estimating the likelihood change via the target gradient.
+With the TarGF-based reward and a TarGF-guided residual policy network~\cite{Residual}, we can train an effective RL-based policy.